leadership,

 I’ve seen failure to address organisational and structural issues contribute significantly to poor performance, whether that manifests in failure in market, extreme inefficiency or failure for an organisation to effectively address obvious customer demands despite having the resources and stated desire to do so.

-Is it IT specific?
+Is It IT Specific?

 Although coined and discussed mainly in the IT crowd, a wider understand and attention to this concept is necessary for organisations to transform successfully.
 This is especially true for older companies who have so far managed to ignore modern practices.